 Plants of Washington Identification Key

 Help for identifying plants, trees and lichens of Washington.
 This simple random access key can help you identify an unknown plant by narrowing the number of species that could possibly match your plant.

-The RHS Plant Finder, is the standard bearer of the plant source genre published by the Royal Horticultural Society in Britain.
+The RHS Plant Finder and RHS Plant Selector combined into a single Find a Plant service, searching over 250.000 plant records.
+RHS Find a Plant is the standard bearer of the plant source genre published by the Royal Horticultural Society in Britain.
 Considered an authority for nomenclature, the Plant Finder also relates additional information such as if a plant won an award, has doubled flowers or which classification the plant belongs to within its type (e.g. a damask rose is designated with a "D").
 Also available in print, this resource is useful simply for its reference value, even if you don't plan to start importing plants.

 Royal Botanic Garden Edinburgh - Multisite Search

 The data available from this page are extracted from the on-line "Living Collections" and conservation databases of multiple arboreta and botanic gardens.
 You can simultaneously search as many of these databases as you wish, or select only the North American sites.

 "The Royal Botanic Gardens, Kew is one of the world's leading botanic gardens, holding over 1 in 8 of known plant species.
 The site also offers information about Kew's science and access to its databases."

 Royal Botanic Gardens/Kew Databases